How to Clean an AR Upper Receiver

 • If there is fouling or burnt powder, wipe the muzzle device with a patch saturated with bore cleaner.
 Allow the bore cleaner to soak in.

-7. After 15 minutes, run another wet patch down the bore per steps 2 through 4.
+7. After up to 15 minutes, run another wet patch down the bore per steps 2 through 4.

 8. Remove the patch holder from the cleaning cable.
 Install the bore brush on the cleaning cable.